Skip to contents

 gly_enrich_reactome() # from the `glystats` package

-The Art of Motif Quantification in Experiments 📊
+Motif Quantification in Experiments

 Want to quantify the motifs in your experiment?
-Try the glydet package!
+Try the glydet package.
 It provides the quantify_motifs() function to perform relative and absolute motif quantification.